zvada/technology/docs/documentation/publish-osg-pages.md

     ![Commit the workflow](../img/mkdocs/commit-publish-mkdocs-action.png)

+1. Navigate to the `Actions` tab to verify your transition.
+    If you see green check marks, your pages are now being published with GitHub Actions!

-1.  **(Optional)** Enable the `Validate MkDocs Static HTML` workflow to check links and markdown correctness of pull requests to the repository.
+1.  **(Optional)** Enable the `Validate MkDocs Static HTML` workflow to check for broken links and markdown correctness of pull requests to the repository.

     1. Navigate to the `Actions` tab as before